VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 #### Manual global install

 In [nvim-lspconfig's documentation](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) you will find the list of LSP servers currently supported.
-Some of them have install instructions you can follow, or at the very least it will have a link to the repository of the LSP server.
+Some of them have install instructions you can follow, others will have a link to the repository of the LSP server.

-Now to actually use the language server you can call the setup to initialiaze it.

 Let's pretend that we installed `tsserver` and `rust_analyzer`, this is how we would use them.